tunnels-is/nicelandvpn-desktop/README.md

 # Pull Requests
  - No copy/paste from machine learning tools.

-Pull requests should have a short descriptive title and a long description, listing everything that has been modified or added, but more importantly why it was modified or added.
+Pull requests should have a short descriptive title and a long description when needed, listing everything that has been modified or added, but more importantly why it was modified or added.

 # AdBlock sources